 Details about the USDA Streamline Refinance Program

 The USDA Streamline Refinance program is the primary way for USDA mortgage holders to refinance their home loans and potentially save big on payments, as well as interest payments over the life of the loan.

 The USDA program is quite new, having just begun in 2012.
 It has been modeled upon other successful streamline refinance programs that the US government offers, including the FHA Streamline Refinance program and the VA Streamline Refinance program.
 It also bears similarities with the HARP refinance program offered by Fannie Mae and Freddie Mac, which is designed for homeowners who owe more on their home than it is worth.

 The USDA tries to help as many USDA mortgage holders as possible by keeping loan qualifying standards low and underwriting as fast as possible.
 Most closings can be scheduled in as little as three weeks after the homeowner submits an application.

-These loans can close fast because the USDA has these minimal eligibility requirements:
+These loans can close fast because USDA home loans have these minimal eligibility requirements: